okta/terraform-provider-okta/website/docs/r/app_group_assignment.html.markdown

 - `group_id` - (Required) The ID of the group to assign the app to.

 - `profile` - (Optional) JSON document containing [application profile](https://developer.okta.com/docs/reference/api/apps/#profile-object)

+- `retain_assignment` - (Optional) Retain the group assignment on destroy.
+If set to true, the resource will be removed from state but not from the Okta app.

 ## Attributes Reference